"Don’t worry about what you’re wearing, as long as what you’re wearing is black."

 This show is a celebration of questionable teenage decisions, a love letter to the awkwardness of adolescence, and a note to anyone struggling with anything outside of their control: things can get better.
 I started writing Skip Skip Skip in August 2018, working with wonderful performers including Mark Grist, Roger Robinson, John Berkavitch and Dan Webber.
 The research and development of the show was funded by a small grant from the Arts Council England Developing Your Creative Practice Fund, and the production was supported via crowdfunding.

-I'm currently working on funding bids to develop the show for a theatre audience, working with Nikki Disney and Matthew Cooper, so keep an eye out for further info and dates to come in 2019/20!
+I'm currently working on funding bids to develop the show for a theatre audience, working with Tilly Branson, Nikki Disney and Matthew Cooper, so keep an eye out for further info and dates to come in 2019/20!
 And if you'd like me to perform in your neck of the woods, drop me an email, and we'll see what we can do!